sadtank/PSHwdMngr/README.md

 - Recommend using `New-DiceWare` to generate a master password for the db.
 This will be memorable and quick to type.
 Consider using `New-DiceWare` when needing to generate a secure passphrase which is easy to remember/type (eg, host pwd, password db, etc).
 Use the random password generator (Get-RandomPassword) for passwords which can be auto typed by PSHwdMngr.
 - Every change to your db is a "full send."
 It's not a bad idea to keep a backup of your db.
 It's not crazy to want to write down your db pwd somewhere safe...
 It's good enough for bitcoin millionaires who take custody of their bitcoin, keeping the seed phrase(s) on physical punch cards... which is considered best practice... just saying.
 - Run `About-PSHwdMngr` for a list of functions.
 Most functions have an alias, (`List-Entries` = `lse`, `New-Entry` = `newe`).
 Most functions accept string and wildcard arguments thusly: `lse sharep*` (sharepoint) will return either a single complete record just like `Get-Entry` (`gete sharep*`) if there is a single match.
 Or it will return multiple matches if any.
 Any operation other than read will reject a query returning multiple entries.
 - Use a NAS or cloud storage account to sync db updates to multiple machines in near-real time.
-Autosave will save every change to the db as soon as the change is confirmed.
-There is one edge case that could be improved.
-Where two users have the DB open, and both make a change, only the most recent change will survive.
-This could be fixed by updating the write functions to hold new changes in a record outside the db, each change would not only autosave but would quickly reopen the db, immediately append the temp record into the db, then quickly autosave.
-In this way the db would drastically reducing the chance of simultaneous edits by multiple users.
+Autosave will save every change to the db as soon as the change is confirmed, but is not configured to reload the db copy in memory.
+This would drastically reduce the chance of simultaneous edits by multiple users.
 However, where autoclose is used (default 5 mins), especially where users reopen the db explicitly before making edits, the current implementation is adequate.
 - It's handy to dot-walk $db properties and pipe to `clip` if you need to clipboard descriptions, urls, etc... just remember to clear the clipboard for anything sensitive. `closedb` and `done` will do this for you if called.